virtual-world-framework/vwf/public/web/docs/query.md

 	vwf.find( "/camera", "http-vwf-example-com-camera-vwf-camera" );

-The following query will return a value of false, as a child node of type camera with the given ID does not exist in the application.
+The following query will return a value of *false*, as a child node of type camera with the given ID does not exist in the application.

 	vwf.test( "/camera", "http-vwf-example-com-camera-vwf-camera-not" );